-- 6. The FRC may order a Recognised Body to comply with any direction that it considers necessary to secure satisfaction or compliance with a Requirement or to mitigate or deter reoccurrence of such non-compliance, in accordance with the procedure required by section 1225B. - 7.
-The FRC will usually impose a Direction where:

-- the Recognised Body has not already rectified the non-compliance in question either on its own initiative or upon the request of the FRC to rectify the non-compliancy on a voluntary basis; - the public interest would be well served by requiring the Recognised Body to implement organisational or administrative arrangements that would avoid future non-compliance; - the non-compliance follows previous examples of non-compliance.
+- 8. The FRC is empowered to order a Recognised Body to comply with any direction that it considers necessary to secure satisfaction or compliance with a Requirement or to mitigate or deter reoccurrence of such non-compliance, in accordance with the procedure required by section 1225B. - 9.
+The FRC will usually only consider imposing a Direction where: the Recognised Body has not already rectified the non-compliance in question either on its own initiative or upon the request of the FRC to rectify the non-compliancy on a voluntary basis; and - the public interest would be well served by requiring the Recognised Body to implement organisational or administrative arrangements that would avoid future non-compliance; - the non-compliance follows previous examples of non-compliance.